 HOD Email Address: email@example.com

-At Gilbert Inglefield Academy we teach history to fire pupils' curiosity and imagination about the past.
+We teach history to fire pupils' curiosity and imagination about the past.
+Through the teaching of History, we intend to prepare children in understanding the world around them (through the changes that they can see over time) and to prepare them for the next stage in their educations.
 With topics that focus on Britain and the wider world we allow pupils to think about how the past influences the present (in a number of contexts).
 Studying History at Gilbert Inglefield allows students develop a chronological framework for their knowledge of significant events and people at a personal, local, national and international level and encourages a sense of identity and an increased understanding of pupils' own position in their own community and the world.

 Through the study of History, pupils are able to develop a range of skills and abilities - particularly those related to finding out about the past, explaining what happened and what people then and now think about what happened.
 As they move up through the school, their skills are refined and developed through more advanced source analysis and high level thinking skills.
 The History teaching staff also work hard to support progress in English, Mathematics and Citizenship in all lessons.

 History is taught as part of the Creative Curriculum in Year 5: details can be seen on the Creative Curriculum page.

 In this unit, pupils learn about the history and Geography of China whilst reading Zhang Qian in English.
 Pupils will use a range of resources to study and analyse the geographical and social structures in ancient and modern China as well as researching a famous explorer from the past.

 In this unit, pupils study the ancient civilisation of a non-European country.
 Pupils use a range of sources to study and analyse the main features of Aztec society including religion, daily life and societal structures and concludes with a study of the fall of the civilisation.
 This unit is run in conjunction with a Geography unit on Mexico.